ESIPFed/Governance/Position Descriptions/ESIP Executive Director Position Description.md

 ESIP staff use a role-based system, [Holacracy](https://www.holacracy.org/), for governance.
 All roles that are filled by the current Executive Director are here: [https://app.glassfrog.com/people/58835](https://app.glassfrog.com/people/58835)

-**Core Competencies **

-ESIP is a virtual organization, and therefore the location of the position is flexible.
-Reliable internet and communications access are essential.
-International travel is required.
-Specific requirements include:

-* Significant leadership and international experience.
-Senior level leadership of a nonprofit organization preferred.

-* Highly motivated self-starter with the ability to motivate others.

-* Understanding of Earth science data and information landscapes and systems around the world, particularly related to data management.
-Knowledge of or experience with data management or sharing desirable.

-* Track record of leading successful collaborations with nonprofit organizations, governmental and intergovernmental organizations and/or educational institutions.

-* Experience with organizational and strategic planning, including the successful implementation of complex and diverse projects.

-* Solid financial management experience.

-* Highly developed cross cultural communication skills, respect for diversity and ability to lead multicultural teams.

-* Successful resource development, including fundraising and working with philanthropy.

-* Ability to lead diverse staff, ESIP partners and different audiences in the U.S. and internationally.

-* Excellent speaking and writing skills in English.

-* Strong public speaking ability.

-* An entrepreneurial, open and collaborative spirit.

 **Core Competencies**